 Ever since BforBloggers moved to a new design and framework, I’ve got a lot of emails people asking what theme you’re using, what theme as that, what plugin does that and all.

-To all my eager beavers and BforBloggers readers, This page consists of all the tools and services we use at BforBloggers every day.
+To all my eager beavers and BforBloggers readers, This page consists of all the tools and services I use at BforBloggers every day.
 I believe in transparency and this ideology has given me a lot.

 Let me give you a quick list and an introduction to some of the best tools I have come through and used here at BforBloggers and then, we’ll move to a detailed discussion.